DOMESTICVIOLENCE_wathen.jpg

 GENDER-BASED VIOLENCE × knowledge MOBILIZATION × health equity

-I am a Full Professor and Canada Research Chair (SSHRC, Tier I) in Mobilizing Knowledge on Gender-Based Violence in the Arthur Labatt Family School of Nursing, and Academic Director of the Centre for Research on Health Equity & Social Inclusion at The University of Western Ontario.
+I am a Full Professor in the Arthur Labatt Family School of Nursing at Western University, and former (April 2019- March 2026) Canada Research Chair (SSHRC, Tier I) in Mobilizing Knowledge on Gender-Based Violence.
+From July 2021 to June 2026 I served as Academic Director of the Centre for Research on Health Equity & Social Inclusion.
 I’m also a Research Scholar at the Centre for Research and Education on Violence Against Women and Children in Western's Faculty of Education, and hold cross-appointments in Western's Faculty of Information & Media Studies (FIMS), and Department of Gender, Sexuality & Women’s Studies.
 I also founded Western's Joint Graduate Program in Health Information Science (HIS).

-My research develops and evaluates interventions for women experiencing violence and seeks to enhance the science of knowledge mobilization (KMob) to ensure that new knowledge emerging from research is made available, in appropriate ways, to decision-makers including policy actors, health and social service providers, advocates, and members of the public.
-A particular focus is developing interventions that enhance health equity, and take a gendered, trauma- and violence-informed approach to providing services for people experiencing violence and/or marginalization.
+My research has developed and evaluated interventions for women experiencing violence, seeking to enhance the science of knowledge mobilization (KMob) to ensure that new knowledge emerging from research is made available, in appropriate ways, to decision-makers including policy actors, health and social service providers, advocates, and members of the public.
+A particular focus has been developing interventions that enhance health equity, taking a gendered, trauma- and violence-informed approach to providing services for people experiencing violence and/or marginalization.

 You can hear me describe my research below.